Jesse Macbeth: Army service and afterwards

-Decoration with both the CIB and CAB is possible under certain circumstances, though impossible without switching operational specialities.
-Decoration with two awards of the CIB is not possible without combat service prior to Operation Iraqi Freedom.
-Decoration with two awards of the CAB was not possible at the time of the profile's posting.

-A Parachutist Badge with 3 combat stars is not possible without having served in the 1989-1990 Operation Just Cause or an earlier conflict.
-On May 22, 2006, the profile had been updated to remove the decorations, though the profile still asserts service from 2001 to 2005 with the 3rd Battalion, 75th Infantry Regiment, an Army Ranger unit.

-Military.com does not check the identities of any of its users.
-Although the account is associated with Macbeth and features his photograph and mentions an Iraq Veterans Against the War affiliation, it is possible that the account was set up by someone else.
-The account has been active since 2005.
-Military.com also does not require proof of military service before professing veteran status.
-False or misleading statements of fact violate the Military.com user agreement.

 In custody

 Macbeth had a warrant issued against him, pursuant to which he was apprehended and booked on November 16, 2006.

 The Pierce County Legal Information Network Exchange lists 2 counts of felony domestic violence court order violation (held on $20,000 cash or bail bonds), 2 counts of assault in the fourth degree ($5,000 cash-only bail, as well as being committed to custody) and 2 counts "other concurrent assault in the fourth degree charges", and interfering with the reporting of domestic violence (committed to custody).

 Charge and guilty plea

 On May 18, 2007, a criminal complaint was unsealed in the United States District Court in Seattle, Washington, charging Macbeth with one count of using or possessing a forged or altered military discharge certificate and one count of making false statements in seeking benefits from the Veterans Administration.
 The complaint alleged that Macbeth had posed as an Iraq war veteran and illicitly collected more than $10,400 in benefits.

 On June 7, 2007, Macbeth pleaded guilty to one count of making false statements to the U.S. Department of Veterans Affairs.
-He was sentenced on September 21, 2007 to 5 months in jail and three years' probation.
+He was sentenced on September 21, 2007, to 5 months in jail and three years' probation.